On Homogenization Problems with Oscillating Dirichlet Conditions in Space-Time Domains: Homogenization on the Lateral Boundary

-Let $v^*,v_*$ be respectively the upper and lower relaxed limits of $v^\epsilon$ which are then functions defined in $P_{\nu}$.
+Let $v^*,v_*$ be respectively the upper and lower half-relaxed limits of $v^\eps$ which are then functions defined in $P_{\nu}$.
 By stability of viscosity solutions (Lemma 2.4 in \cite{wf}), $v^*$ and $v_*$ are respectively sub and supersolutions of equation \eqref{I}.
-If $v^\epsilon$ converges near the boundary, by Corollary \ref{cols}, $v^*\leq v_*$.
-However since the inverse inequality holds by definition, we obtain the desired convergence result.
-Consequently we are left to show the convergence of $v^\epsilon$ on the boundary.
+If $v^*=v_*$ on $\partial P_\nu$, by Corollary \ref{cols}, $v^*\leq v_*$.
+However since the inverse inequality holds by definition, we obtain $v^*=v_*$ in $P_\nu$ which gives the desired convergence result.
+Consequently we are left to show the convergence of $v^\eps$ on the boundary.